The Underland Chronicles: Gregor and the Marks of Secret

 The Bane takes control of the gnawers, and genocide is taking place in all corners of the Underland.
 The Rats drive the Mice out of their homes, killing any left behind.
 Gregor and his friends must fight to stop him.
 Gregor, now older and hardened from war, falls in love with Luxa.
-They sneak out of Regalia and find that the gnawers have driven the Mice out of the jungle and the Fount, their last refuge.
-They follow a tunnel under the river to the Firelands, a subterranean volcanic wasteland, where the mice have been driven.
+They sneak out of Regalia and find that the Rats have driven the Mice out of the jungle and the Fount, their last refuge.
+They follow a tunnel under the river to the Firelands, a subterranean volcanic wasteland, where the Mice have been driven.
 The air of the Firelands is toxic and ashy, and wipes out entire generations of the peaceful Mice.
-The Gnawers begin to move towards Regalia, to kill what remains of the Mice species and their human protectors.
+The Gnawers begin to move towards Regalia, to kill what remains of the Mice and their human protectors.

 Gregor and the Code of Claw

 The uneasy peace between the humans and gnawers has finally been broken, and everyone expects Gregor to accept his role as "the warrior" and act on his decision to support the humans.
 He soon finds his entire family drawn into Sandwich's deadly Prophecy of Time, and events around him begin to climax towards a final confrontation with The Bane.
 Gregor must fight to eliminate this threat to the Underland, and make hard choices about what he is willing to give up in the process.